My name is Monica Serva and I started Prysma Lending Group in 2003 to help individuals accomplish their dream of homeownership.

 You can receive an ITIN regardless of your immigration status in the U.S. because both resident and nonresident individuals may have U.S. tax returns and payment responsibilities.
 Basically, if you don’t have an exception to file taxes in the U.S. and don’t have a social security number, you can receive a ITIN from the IRS.

-Alright, Alright, so you know have a basic understanding on what Tax-ID numbers are, but how do you even obtain one?
-It’s important to be proactive and start the application process as soon as you can, so you can get a move on with your loan and obtain the house of your dreams.
-The application process can take a little over a month (4-6 weeks), and don’t worry, this is actually quite a short processing time for something that involves government papers.
+Now that you understand the basics of what a Tax ID number (ITIN) is, you're ready to learn the first steps to obtaining one!
+In the journey of obtaining an ITIN loan and owning your dream home, receiving a tax ID number will likely be the most time-consuming and complex part of the process (depending on the real estate market of course!)
+The application process can take a little over a month (4-6 weeks), but don’t worry, this is actually quite a short processing time for something that involves government papers.
 This whole process is less painful than going to the DMV, and will be completely worth it at the end of your journey.

 Below are just some basic facts you should know before we go through each individual step to obtain an ITIN number.